IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 ..
 [4]
    These field names are added to the Solr schema.xml and cannot be duplicated.
+See "Editing TSV files" for how to check for duplication.

 ..
 [5]
-   Labeled “showabovefold” in Dataverse versions before 4.3.1 (see `#3073 <https://github.com/IQSS/dataverse/issues/3073>`__).
+   "displayoncreate" was "showabovefold" in Dataverse versions before 4.3.1 (see `#3073 <https://github.com/IQSS/dataverse/issues/3073>`__).